-Listed here are all GED® prep locations in the Alameda, California, area, and testing centers are also shown.
+Listed here are all GED® prep locations and testing sites in the Alameda area.

-Testing centers can decide which of the available alternative(s) they use, so please check with a testing facility near you which option(s) they administer.
-The TASC and HiSET are offered both on a computer and on paper whereas the new GED test is only offered on a computer.
+The TASC and HiSET are offered both on a computer and on paper whereas the GED test is fully computer-based.

-401 Pacific Ave – Alameda – CA 94501 – Ph: (510) 522-3858.
 The adult school’s entrance is at the rear, the front entrance is for Academy Middle School.
-Alameda Adult School is now also a state-approved HSE test site.

 Alameda Free Library (Adult Literacy Program)